savaughn/pksav/README.md

 Being written in C, it can easily be wrapped in a larger C/C++/Objective-C library or be called as native functions in languages such as C# or Java.

+Currently, only American save files are supported, as save files from different regions are often laid out differently, usually to accomodate strings having different lengths between regions.

 Component status:
  * Generation I: complete
  * Generation II: complete